Younger Futhark: Medieval

 In the Middle Ages, the Younger Futhark in Scandinavia was expanded, so that it once more contained one sign for each phoneme of the old Norse language.
 Dotted variants of voiceless signs were introduced to denote the corresponding voiced consonants, or vice versa, voiceless variants of voiced consonants, and several new runes also appeared for vowel sounds.
 Inscriptions in medieval Scandinavian runes show a large number of variant rune-forms, and some letters, such as s, c and z, were often used interchangeably.

 Medieval runes were in use until the 15th century.
 Of the total number of Norwegian runic inscriptions preserved today, most are medieval runes.
 Notably, more than 600 inscriptions using these runes have been discovered in Bergen since the 1950s, mostly on wooden sticks (the so-called Bryggen inscriptions).
 This indicates that runes were in common use side by side with the Latin alphabet for several centuries.
 Indeed, some of the medieval runic inscriptions are actually in the Latin language.

 After the 15th century, interest in rune history and their use in magical processes grew in Iceland, with various studies beginning with Third Grammatical Icelandic Treatise - Málfræðinnar grundvǫllr.
 Publications written in Latin and Danish in the 1600s included works by Arngrímur Jónsson, Runólfur Jónsson and Olaus Wormius.
 Content from these along with Icelandic and Norwegian Rune Poems appeared frequently in subsequent manuscripts written in Iceland.

 Early modern

 According to Carl-Gustav Werner, "in the isolated province of Dalarna in Sweden a mix of runes and Latin letters developed".
 The Dalecarlian runes came into use in the early 16th century and remained in some use up to the 20th century.
 Some discussion remains on whether their use was an unbroken tradition throughout this period or whether people in the 19th and 20th centuries learned runes from books written on the subject.
 The character inventory is suitable for transcribing modern Swedish and the local Dalecarlian language.

 In modern culture

+The logo of Bluetooth, derived from ᚼ and ᛒ.

 The logo for the wireless communication technology Bluetooth is a bind rune merging ᚼ (hagall, H) and ᛒ (bjarkan, B), the initials of tenth-century Danish king Harald Bluetooth after whom the technology is named.